rapid7/insightconnect-plugins/duo_admin/help.md

 # Description

 [Duo](https://duo.com/)'s Trusted Access platform verifies the identity of your users with two-factor authentication and security health of their devices before they connect to the apps they use.
-The InsightConnect plugin can be used to manage Duo users.
+Using the Duo plugin for InsightConnect will allow Duo user management within automation workflows.

 # Key Features